 Passage du Grand-Cerf, Historic covered passage in Bonne-Nouvelle district, Paris, France

-Located between Rue Saint-Denis and Rue Dussoubs in the 2nd arrondissement, the passage is accessible through the Etienne Marcel metro station.
+Located between Rue Saint-Denis and Rue Dussoubs in the 2nd arrondissement, the passage is easily accessible via the nearby Etienne Marcel metro station.
+The covered walkway offers a sheltered, dry space for shopping or strolling regardless of weather conditions outside.

 Location: 2nd arrondissement of Paris